KULcoder/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-An enthusiast in Data Science and AI.
-Eager to deepen my understanding of AI and Computer Science with a commitment to ensuring technology transforms society positively.
-Detail-oriented and dedicated to seeking truth in complex contradictions.
-Strong advocate for equality and ethical AI applications.
+Keyu Long is a data science and machine learning enthusiast with a Bachelor of Science in Data Science from UCSD and is currently pursuing a Master’s in Computer Science.
+With strong skills in Python, PyTorch, and deep learning frameworks, Keyu has contributed to research projects such as biologically inspired neural networks and novel CNN initialization methods.
+They have a proven track record in optimizing machine learning models and are passionate about applying innovative solutions to real-world problems.
 {style="text-align: justify;"}